cxm12/HallAssess/README.md

   scipy            ==          1.7.3
   tensorflow-gpu   ==          2.7.0
   tifffile         ==          2021.11.2
-  torch            ==          1.10.0+cu113
+  torch            ==          1.10.0+cu113      1.12.0+cu113

 ### Prediction
-The proposed HallAssess uses the well-trained models (UniFMIR [1]) and does not need additional training.
+The proposed HallAssess can assess the hallucination in AI-reconstructed fluorescence microscopy images without a high-quality (HQ) image as the reference. uses the well-trained models (UniFMIR [1]) and does not need additional training.

 Evaluating the quality of super-resolution results Download the pretrained models from `//`.
 Place the file in the model file.